 Money & Costs

-You can also get cash advances on your credit card at an ATM.
+Never ask for a cash advances on your credit card at an ATM; you will be hit with crazy-high fees and often, a high interest rate.
 Keep in mind that credit card companies try to protect themselves from theft by limiting the funds someone can withdraw outside the home country, so call your credit card company before you leave home.
-And keep in mind that you'll pay interest from the moment of your withdrawal, even if you pay your monthly bills on time.

 Credit cards are a safe way to carry money.
 They also provide a convenient record of all your expenses, and they generally offer relatively good exchange rates.
-You can also withdraw cash advances from your credit cards at banks or ATMs, provided you know your PIN.
-If you've forgotten yours, or didn't even know you had one, call the number on the back of your credit card and ask the bank to send it to you.
-It usually takes 5 to 7 business days, though some banks will provide the number over the phone if you tell them your mother's maiden name or some other personal information.
 Keep in mind that when you use your credit card abroad, most banks assess a 2% fee above the 1% fee charged by Visa, MasterCard, or American Express for currency conversion on credit charges.
-But credit cards still may be the smart way to go when you factor in things such as exorbitant ATM fees and higher traveler's check exchange rates (and service fees).